How to Test Your VPN Encryption and Security Levels in 2024

 VPN Encryption and Security

 The primary purpose of using a VPN is to increase your data security and remain anonymous over the web.
-But at times, vulnerabilities in VPN lead to various VPN leaks like DNS, IP, and WebRTC leaks.
-Fortunately, there are ways to analyze if your VPN leaks or not.
-This article provides a detailed insight into different types of VPN leaks and methods to check VPN leaks.
+However, at times, vulnerabilities in VPNs lead to various VPN leaks, such as DNS, IP, and WebRTC leaks.
+Fortunately, there are ways to analyze whether your VPN leaks or not.
+The best way is by visiting Browserleaks.com.

-VPNs are online privacy and anonymity tools offering relief from several infosec issues, such as ISP throttling, data privacy, online monitoring, or getting past geographical restrictions and censorship.
+VPNs are online privacy and anonymity tools that offer relief from several infosec issues, such as ISP throttling, data privacy, online monitoring, or bypassing geographical restrictions and censorship.
 In a nutshell, your VPN ensures online privacy through encryption and IP masking.

-However, an IP leak, DNS leak, WebRTC leak, or even a faulty kill switch can disrupt any security you might have paid a hefty sum.
-So instead of risking your privacy, it is best to check your connection for VPN leaks and patch them through the methods mentioned in this article.
+However, an IP leak, DNS leak, WebRTC leak, or even a faulty kill switch can disrupt any security, and you might have paid a hefty sum.
+So, instead of risking your privacy, it is best to check your connection for VPN leaks and patch them through the methods mentioned in this article.

 In layman’s terms, VPN encryption converts your data into a scrambled form that can only be accessed through a specific “decryption” key.